srekoble/slider-mixin/README.md

 ## Future tasks

-* Add a class for automatic slider
+* Add a class for a non-automatic slider
 * Add arrow navigation with css only
 * Add more slide effects
 * Add description at slides